What Recent Market Trends Mean for TechnipFMC plc's (FTI) Stock - News Heater

-The stock of TechnipFMC plc (FTI) has gone down by -0.05% for the week, with a 13.32% rise in the past month and a 41.16% rise in the past quarter.
-The volatility ratio for the week is 3.22%, and the volatility levels for the past 30 days are 2.89% for FTI.
-The simple moving average for the last 20 days is 4.05% for FTI’s stock, with a simple moving average of 38.94% for the last 200 days.
+In the past week, FTI stock has gone down by -2.45%, with a monthly gain of 7.05% and a quarterly surge of 22.38%.
+The volatility ratio for the week is 2.98%, and the volatility levels for the last 30 days are 2.96% for TechnipFMC plc The simple moving average for the last 20 days is -1.52% for FTI stock, with a simple moving average of 33.46% for the last 200 days.

 Is It Worth Investing in TechnipFMC plc (NYSE: FTI) Right Now?

-The 36-month beta value for FTI is also noteworthy at 1.80.
-There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+Moreover, the 36-month beta value for FTI is 1.78.
+Analysts have varying opinions on the stock, with 17 analysts rating it as a “buy,” 2 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023